Approximation algorithms for Steiner Tree Augmentation Problems: Our Techniques

-In order to apply the local greedy algorithm to the STAP setting, we need to first find an initial structured 2-approximate up-link solution covering each tree edge exactly once.
+In order to apply the relative greedy approach to the STAP setting, we need to first find an initial structured 2-approximate up-link solution covering each tree edge exactly once.
 We show how to do this in Section~\ref{sec: 2approx} using Euler tours over the optimal solution components.
-In particular, we show the following. \begin{lemma} Given an instance of STAP, there is a polynomial time algorithm which returns a feasible up-link solution $U$, with $c(U) \leq 2OPT$ and where each edge $e \in E(T)$ is covered exactly once. \end{lemma}
+In particular, we show the following. \begin{lemma} Given an instance of STAP, let $OPT$ denote the cost of the optimal solution.
+There is a polynomial time algorithm which returns a feasible up-link solution $U \subseteq L$, with $c(U) \leq 2OPT$ and where each edge $e \in E(T)$ is covered exactly once. \end{lemma}

-Next, we need to prove a decomposition result analogous to their theorem for TAP.
-We extend their decomposition theorem to arbitrary hyper-links in Section~\ref{sec:decompthm}.
+Next, we need to prove a decomposition result analogous to the theorem for WTAP.
+We extend the decomposition theorem for WTAP to arbitrary hyper-links in Section~\ref{sec:decompthm}.

-\begin{definition} Let $Z$ be a collection of hyperlinks.
+\begin{definition} Let $Z \subseteq \mathcal{L}$ be a collection of hyperlinks.
 We say that $Z$ is \textbf{$k$-thin} if for each $v \in V(T)$, we have $|\{\ell \in Z : v \in T_\ell \}| \leq k$. \end{definition}

 Let $P_u$ be the edges covered by up-link $u$.
 Given a set of up-links $U$ and a collection of hyper-links $Z \subseteq \mathcal{L}$, let